keatontate/XGBoost-Regression-Streamlit-Dashboard/challenge.md

 Within this repository you can simply run `docker compose up` to leverage the `docker-compose.yaml` with your local folder synced with the container folder where the streamlit app is runnning.

-Additionally, you can use `docker build -t streamlit .` to use the `Dockerfile` to build the image and then use `docker run -p 8501:8501 -v "$(pwd):/app:rw" streamlit` to start the container with the appropriate port and volume settings.
+Alternatively, you could use `docker build -t streamlit .` to use the `Dockerfile` to build the image and then use `docker run -p 8501:8501 -v "$(pwd):/app:rw" streamlit` to start the container with the appropriate port and volume settings.

 ### Repo Structure